TheJacksonLaboratory/2022-10-10-machine-learning-quant-behavior/index.md

 <h2 id="schedule">Schedule</h2>

 {% include none/schedule.html %}
-<a href="files/machine-learning-schedule-10-4.pdf">View a more detailed schedule</a>.
+<a href="files/machine-learning-schedule-10-4.pdf">View a more detailed schedule here</a>.

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.